mahirshahryar/mahirshahryar/README.md

-- 👋 Hi, I’m @mahirshahryar
+- Hi, I’m @mahirshahryar
-- 👀 I’m interested in ...
+- I’m interested in ... technology based startup
-- 🌱 I’m currently learning ...
+- I’m currently learning ...
+MongoDB
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on ... startup projects
-- 📫 How to reach me ...
+- How to reach me ... @mahirshahryar@prbitglobal.com

 <!---
 mahirshahryar/mahirshahryar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.